LeoRivera-Cside/ubuntu_handbook/ubuntu_commands.md

 - Current directory can be is represented as (.) when selecting a Directory.
 - To access a file in another directory you must specify the directory as well.
 - Depending on the command, you may be able to select multiple files by listing them separated by a simple space.
+- Path environment variable is an alternatuve to having to type full directory paths for executing a program/script.
+-

 ## Navigation
 Print the working directory: